Admissions FAQ

 • WE ARE MOVING FROM OUT OF COUNTRY/OUT OF STATE.
 ARE THERE SPECIAL CIRCUMSTANCES THAT ALLOW US TO APPLY EVEN THOUGH WE DO NOT HAVE AN AUSTIN ISD ZONED ADDRESS?

-• MY STUDENT IS ATTENDING A NON-AISD AND WE ARE MOVING TO OUR NEW ADDRESS RIGHT BEFORE THE DEADLINE.
+• MY STUDENT IS ATTENDING A NON-AISD SCHOOL AND WE ARE MOVING TO OUR NEW ADDRESS RIGHT BEFORE THE DEADLINE.
 WE WILL NOT HAVE TIME TO RECEIVE A UTILITIES BILL.
 IS THERE ANOTHER DOCUMENT WE CAN PROVIDE?

 • Yes.
 You can provide the lease, mortgage information, or house contract.